 Fake police posters promote Sheffield city centre as ‘crack and heroin’ zone

-Fake police posters promoting Sheffield city centre as ‘crack and heroin’ zone appear near Castle Square

 A “small number” of fake posters have been put up near Castle Square tram stop over the weekend in Sheffield claiming the area was a “Crack and Heroin Zone”.